Saint-Denys de la Chapelle: Art and decoration

 While the structure is early Gothic, most of the art and decoration is more recent, from the 19th and 20th century.
 The stained glass windows from this period feature elaborate geometric designs.

-A sculpture in the collateral aisle depicts depicts Joan of Arc on the bonfire, vividly depicting her torment.
-It was made by Albert Pasche (1873-1964), to commemorate the visit of Joan to the church in 1429.
+A sculpture in the collateral aisle depicts Joan of Arc on the bonfire, vividly depicting her torment.
+It was made by Albert Pasche (1873–1964), to commemorate the visit of Joan to the church in 1429.
 Another sculpture, at entrance, depicts Saint Joseph holding the Christ child.
 This sculpture has color, adding a touch of brightness to the otherwise sober interior.